coolya/some-modelix-samples/spa-dashboard-angular/README.md

 ### 2. Start an openAPI implementation

-To run this application you will need a component which provides an API implementation conforming to the openAPI spec.
+To run this application you will need a component which provides an API implementation conforming to the OpenAPI spec.
 Thus, you need to start one of the available openAPI implementations in this project:

 - Either start the [rest-api-json-bulk](../rest-api-json-bulk) implementation,